Leonard Bernstein: 1960s: Innovations and Lincoln Center

-Bernstein and Mahler

 In 1960, Bernstein and the New York Philharmonic marked the centennial of Gustav Mahler's birth with a series of performances.
 The composer's widow, Alma, attended some of Bernstein's rehearsals.
 That same year, Bernstein made his first commercial recording of a Mahler symphony (the Fourth).
 Over the next seven years, he recorded the entire Mahler symphony cycle with the New York Philharmonic (except for the 8th Symphony, which was recorded with the London Symphony Orchestra).
 The combination of concert performances, television talks, and recordings led to a renewed interest in Mahler, especially in the United States.
 Bernstein claimed that he identified with the works on a personal level, and once wrote of the composer: "I'm so sympathetic to Mahler: I understand his problem.
 It's like being two different men locked up in the same body; one man is a conductor and the other a composer ...
 It's like being a double man."